sheshav123/voting-system/README.md

-# Decentralised Voting System 🗳️
+# Decentralised Voting System

+## 🚀 Free Deployment on PythonAnywhere

+This app can be deployed **FREE for lifetime** on PythonAnywhere!
+See [PYTHONANYWHERE_SETUP.md](PYTHONANYWHERE_SETUP.md) for detailed deployment instructions. 🗳️

 A secure, decentralised voting application with Firebase integration, Google authentication, and real-time results.